 According to the WDVA, the members reside in private rooms and will be quarantined there.
 Visitors will no longer be allowed on the campus.
 But people can drop off supplies and other items at a security checkpoint.

 The department expects to have all of the test results by Monday.
-The plan to retest members and staff in 14 days.
+They plan to retest members and staff in 14 days.

 Additional policies being implemented include:

 - Limited staff will work with the members.
-These staffs have been trained in infectious disease control and will be wearing the appropriate personal protective equipment (PPE), including N95 masks and face shields.
+These staff have been trained in infectious disease control and will be wearing the appropriate personal protective equipment (PPE), including N95 masks and face shields.

-- Care will be coordinated with the Members’ primary care physician.
+- Care will be coordinated with members’ primary care physician.